Medium versus difficult visual search: How a quantitative change in the functional visual field leads to a qualitative difference in performance

-Hulleman, Johan; Lund, Kristofer; Skarratt, Paul
+Hulleman, Johan; Lund, Kristofer; Skarratt, Paul A.

 The dominant theories of visual search assume that search is a process involving comparisons of individual items against a target description that is based on the properties of the target in isolation.
 Here, we present four experiments that demonstrate that this holds true only in difficult search.
 In medium search it seems that the relation between the target and neighbouring items is also part of the target description.